Chandrayee/medEasi_partial/README.md

 # medEasi_partial
-Partial code for personalized text simplification
+This repository contains part of the code for retrieval-augmented text simplification.